GERMAN INVASION OF POLAND DURING WW2

 The aggressor reaps what he sows.

 Secondly, "bringing the war home to the aggressor" provides an important psychological lift for the victim of aggression.
-The British enjoyed sending Hitler into a rage by bombing Berlin and the Americans experienced a boost in morale when they managed to bomb Tokyo.
-You can imagine how good the Poles, daily victims of Hitler's hate, felt when they learned of the payback being exacted of the German civilian population.
+The British enjoyed sending Hitler into a rage by bombing Berlin and the Americans experienced a huge boost in morale when they managed to bomb Tokyo for the first time.
+You can imagine how good the Poles, daily victims of Hitler's hate, felt when they learned of the payback being exacted of the German civilian population and military and industrial targets inside Germany itself.
+It gave them a reason to live and provided them with the hope that the war would eventually end.
+This type of morale booster was still sorely needed in February 1945.

 Coincidentally, by early 1945, the Allies had achieved a vastly improved superiority in the air over both the Luftwaffe and German anti-aircraft defences, which allowed great concentrations of Allied planes to reach their targets deep in Germany.
 That was Germany's misfortune as the tide of war had turned against them.
-The Germans certainly exploited air superiority over Poland in September 1939 when they unapolegetically bombed Polish villages, towns and cities into oblivion and strafed children tending their flocks.
+The Germans certainly exploited air superiority over Poland in September 1939 when they unapolegetically bombed Polish villages, towns and cities into oblivion and strafed men, women and children.

-Relentless bombing of the enemy, military and civilian, is also expected to break their morale, their willingness to continue being a party to the war and their will to fight, to destroy infrastructure, food and war materiel, and ultimately, to force the enemy to accept surrender sooner rather than later.
+Relentless bombing of the enemy, both military and civilian, is also expected to break their morale and their willingness to fight, to destroy infrastructure, food, fuel depots and war materiel, and ultimately, to force the enemy to accept surrender sooner rather than later.
 The tactic certainly worked when the Americans dropped atomic bombs on Hiroshima and Nagasaki.
-Yes, many Japanese civilians died and many suffered horribly, but Japan surrendered almost immediately and this suffering pales in comparison to the suffering that would have occurred if the Americans had had to invade Japan, resulting in hundreds of thousands if not millions of casualties.
-In fact, the Japanese were saved from an even more horrific fate as the Soviet Union, fresh from its victory over Germany, turned its attention eastwards and wanted to "help" the Americans invade the island of Japan.
+Yes, many Japanese civilians died and many suffered horribly, but Japan surrendered almost immediately, saving potentially huge numbers of future casualties.
+Imagine the suffering that would have occurred if the Americans had had to invade Japan, resulting in hundreds of thousands if not millions of casualties on both sides.
+In fact, the Japanese were saved from an even more horrific fate as the Soviet Union, by the summer of 1945 fresh from its victory over Germany, turned its attention eastwards and wanted to "help" the Americans invade the islands of Japan.

+Hitler should have given up when it became obvious that he was going to lose the war.
+The Allies were waiting for the phone call which never came.
 No one knew that Hitler would not surrender or seek a peace agreement.
 No one knew that he would let his nation suffer until the bitter end.
 This was Germany's misfortune.
-This was also the misfortune of all the slaves and Allied soldiers who continued to die into May of 1945, when the war finally did end.
+This was also the misfortune of all the slaves and Allied soldiers who continued to die into May of 1945, when the war finally did end, and those who survived but suffered psychological trauma for the rest of their lives.

 The Allied countrymen who did not directly experience the brutality of the German and Soviet occupations, simply could not, and today, cannot, consider the fire-bombing of Dresden to be simply one of many tools available to use against a relentless aggressor, designed to bring the war to an early conclusion.
 It was war.